-Weather conditions, particularly the amount of sunshine, have a strong influence on initial growth of seedlings.
-Weekly height and caliper measurements are taken on ten pre-determined sample trees within each lot.
-If height growth is occurring faster than our target growth curve, nitrogen rates are reduced by decreasing the rate of calcium nitrate to 46 ppm N. Conversely, if growth is lagging behind the target level, calcium nitrate levels can be increased.
+ten pre-determined sample trees within each lot.
+If height growth is occurring faster than our target growth curve, nitrogen rates are reduced by decreasing the rate of calcium nitrate to 23 ppm N. Conversely, if growth is lagging behind the target level, calcium nitrate levels can be increased.
+The calcium nitrate rates are increased or decreased depending on what the growth curves dictate.

-During week 12, if height growth is at the desired level, the medium is leached with copious amounts of irrigation water to remove any salt build-up and excessive fertilizer.
-Notice that Norway spruce grows more rapidly than the other species (Fig. 2), and may need to be leached sooner.
+During week 11, if height growth is at the desired level, the medium is leached with copious amounts of irrigation water to remove any salt build-up and excessive fertilizer.
 The medium is then allowed to dry down until it is just barely moist.
 If the seedlings are below target height, calcium nitrate levels are increased and the leach postponed until the target is met.
 Foliage is again tested for nutrient deficiencies at this time to correct any shortages.